-In this report are submitted the results of the annual valuation of the assets and liabilities of the Oklahoma Public Employees Retirement System (OPERS), prepared as of July 1, 2020.
+In this report are submitted the results of the annual valuation of the assets and liabilities of the Oklahoma Public Employees Retirement System ("OPERS" or "System"), prepared as of July 1, 2021.

-The purpose of this report is to provide a summary of the funded status of the System as of July 1, 2020 and to provide the actuarially determined rate.
+The purpose of this report is to provide a summary of the funded status of the System as of July 1, 2021 and to provide the actuarially determined rate.
 While not verifying the data at the source, the actuary performed tests for consistency and reasonability.
+There have been no changes to the actuarial assumptions or methods since the last valuation.